 People say that Christmas isn’t about giving and receiving gifts, but I can’t tell.
 It seems to be the part that everyone enjoys.
 And if you suggest removing it, then entire social media arguments ensue.
 I once read someone justify Christmas gifts with the story of the Three Wise Men.

 The second thing I did was send people gifts (February).
 I began with my little sister friend’s birthday.
 I ordered Wandas from Two Dough Girls and had them delivered to her home.
 I also sent my little cousin a care package.
 She’s completing her first year at my alma mater, Western Michigan University.
 I asked her what she wanted/needed and she sent me a list.
 Dwight and I added her requests to our groceries and shipped them off.
 If you’ve ever been away from home, then you understand how exciting it is to receive free snacks and toiletries.
 Her older sister didn’t need anything, so I sent her a handwritten card with well-wishes and a copy of my book.

 This next idea was a combination of a failed attempt to volunteer at a food pantry and something I’d seen other people do on social media.
 In February, I thought I was going to hand out food with United Community Outreach Ministry (UCOM).
-Instead, the director asked me to clean the toiletry section for an hour and a half.
+Instead, the director asked me to tidy up the toiletry section for an hour and a half.
 Although I saw the indirect benefit of helping her because she probably didn’t have time, I couldn’t see myself continuing to do this for three more weeks.

 “I could do this myself, in my own way, I thought.”